Student Teaching/Field Experiences Frequently Asked Questions

 - The process of establishing that they possess sound physical health, sound mental health and acceptable moral character.
 The admission committee may require the candidate to undergo physical and/or psychiatric evaluation.

-Candidates may request an assignment in San Angelo or outside of the San Angelo area in school districts with which ASU maintains a Student Teaching Cooperative Agreement.
-We have 180 school districts that have agreed to host our student teachers.
+Candidates may request an assignment in San Angelo or outside of the San Angelo area in school districts with which ASU maintains a Cooperative District Agreement.
+We have more than 700 school districts that have agreed to host our student teachers.
 However, there are several factors that determine whether a student teacher will be placed in one of those districts.

 After candidates have been accepted into the student teaching program, their assignment requests are routed to the receiving schools.
 The building principals at those schools will approve and assign cooperating teachers for those student teachers.